deckhouse/virtualization/docs/USER_GUIDE.md

     - systemctl enable --now qemu-guest-agent.service
 ```

 QEMU Guest Agent does not require additional configuration after installation.
-However, to ensure application-level snapshot consistency (without stopping services), you can configure hooks scripts that are executed on the guest OS before and after file system freeze and thaw operations.
-Scripts are placed in the hooks directory of the guest system and must have execute permissions.
-The directory location depends on the distribution:
+However, to ensure application-level snapshot consistency (without stopping services), you can add scripts that will be automatically executed in the guest OS before and after filesystem freeze (freeze) and thaw (thaw) operations.
+The scripts must be executable and placed in a special directory, the path to which depends on the distribution used:

 - `/etc/qemu-ga/hooks.d/` — for Debian/Ubuntu-based distributions;
 - `/etc/qemu/fsfreeze-hook.d/` — for RHEL/CentOS/Fedora-based distributions.